-Nike started it didn’t they?
-Just Do It.
-How could you forget it as it was and continues to be everywhere?
-I was reminded of that yesterday during a Zoom meeting with Steve Clegg of Winsby.
-We were having a discussion about finance and forecasting when the discussion turned to questions that are asked of dealers.
+I was reminded of that yesterday during a Zoom meeting with Steve Clegg at Winsby.
+We were discussing finance and forecasting when the discussion turned to questions that are asked of dealers.
 Steve opined that there are too many answers to questions that are posed by customers to dealers.
-Many are met with a response of another questions.
-Seeking more information or clarity.
+Many are met with a response of additional questions — seeking more information or clarity.
 Steve suggested that there was a better approach to the questions that are asked of dealers.
-The questioner is really just asking for help.
-So why not respond with a simple YES.
-I can do that for you.
+The questioner is just asking for help.
+So why not respond with a simple “Yes, I can do that for you.
 I can help.
-I will get it for you.
-Take the problem the concern away from the customer.
+I will get it for you. ” Take the problem or the concern away from the customer.

-Our customers do their own research at their convenience and when they are ready to do something then they call us.
+Recently I wrote an article about us living in a “The golden age of information.”
+We can get answers to anything.
+Just ask “Google” or “Alexa” or “Siri.”
+Our access to information is amazing to consider.
+Information used to be a barrier to entry to our industry – dealers in the capital equipment world.
+That is no longer true.
+One of the problems is that too many of us are still thinking that our sales force is available to give information to customers; that our sale force is a group of people that function as if they were a “walking brochure.”
+Our customers do their own research at their convenience, and when they are ready to do something they call us.
 Alex Kraft has understood this and created a wonderful tool for customers and dealers and the sales force.
 He has created an internet-based tool that uses text messages to announce that a customer has a need and is looking for a machine.
-That information is texted to the clients of his Company Heave.
-He has answered the question with YES.
-Going further he is asking the sales force who receive the texts “Do you want to help?”
+That information is texted to clients of his company, Heave.
+He answered the question with “Yes.”
+Going further, he is asking the sales force who receive the texts, “Do you want to help?”

-Dale Hanna and Foresight Intelligence eliminate the need for questions with their SMS program which sends text messages to customers that are having work done onf their equipment.
-Rather than playing phone tag to find out the status of a repair between the customer and the dealer service department, which typically requires a few calls to connect, Foresight has a system that sends a text to each customer, at their choice, of any action of their machine.
-It could be an inspection, it could be a quotation, it could be pictures, it is rather slick, if you ask me.
-There is no longer the NEED, to ask the questions to get a status update.
+Dale Hanna and Foresight Intelligence eliminate the need for questions with their SMS program, which sends text messages to customers that are having work done on their equipment.
+Rather than playing phone tag to find out the status of a repair between the customer and the dealer service department, which typically requires a few calls to connect, Foresight has a system that sends a text to each customer, at their choice, regarding any action concerning their machine.
+It could be an inspection, it could be a quotation, it could be pictures – it is slick, if you ask me.
+There is no longer the need to ask questions to get a status update.
 You get that update at the “speed of text.”
-That doesn’t eliminate the customer’s ability to talk to the dealership, it changes what the conversation is about.
+That doesn’t eliminate the customer’s ability to talk to the dealership, but it changes what the conversation is about.

 The Time is Now.